 2. Give your sleeping bag the once over:

 Nothing like snuggling up into your sleeping bag on the first night under the stars only to find the zip doesn’t work, the stitching is coming loose and there are sure signs that some bugs have been holed up in there.
 If it’s been in the shed for a while, you should also give your sleeping bag a good airing before the trip.
 This allows your bag to fully loft which will keep you warm.
 It may be summer but it can still get pretty cold overnight, especially if you’re camping inland.

 This is a must.
 You don’t want to return to your campsite at the end of a long hike, ready to slump into your airbed, only to find it has a leak.

 4. Check your cooking gear:

 Clean the burners, make sure they are unclogged and all the fittings are tight.
-Obviously the best advice for cooking equipment is to clean everything thoroughly before you put them into storage.
+Obviously, the best advice for cooking equipment is to clean everything thoroughly before you put them into storage.
 But we know from experience, that’s easier said than done!
 So give everything a thorough check and clean before risking your health.
-Also replenish your fuel in needed.
+Also, replenish your fuel if needed.

 5. Power up: